Bernardino de Sahagún: Evangelization of New Spain

-The friars employed a large number of natives for the construction of churches and monasteries, not only for the construction itself, but also as artists, painters and sculptors, and their works were used for decoration and evangelization.
+The friars employed a large number of indigenous Americans for the construction of churches and monasteries, not only for the construction itself, but also as artists, painters and sculptors, and their works were used for decoration and evangelization.
 In this process, the native artists added many references to their customs and beliefs: flowers, birds or geometric symbols.
 Friars thought the images were decorative, but the Natives recognized their strong religious connotation.
 The mixture of Christian and Indian symbols has been described as Indocristiano or Indochristian art.
 Inspired by their Franciscan spirituality and Catholic humanism, the friars organized the indigenous peoples into utopian communities.
 There were massive waves of indigenous peoples converting to Catholicism, as measured by hundreds of thousands of baptisms in massive evangelization centers set up by the friars.

 In its initial stages, the colonial evangelization project appeared quite successful, despite the sometimes antagonizing behavior of the conquistadores.
-However, the indigenous people did not express their Christian faith the ways expected by the missionary friars.
-Many still practiced their pre-European contact religious rituals and maintained their ancestral beliefs, much as they had for hundreds or thousands of years, while also participating in Catholic worship.
+However, the indigenous people did not express their Christian faith in the ways expected by the missionary friars.
+Many still practiced their pre-European contact religious rituals and maintained their ancestral beliefs, much as they had for hundreds or thousands of years, while also participating in Catholic worship, a practice known as multiple religious belonging.
 The friars had disagreements over how best to approach this problem, as well as disagreements about their mission, and how to determine success.